srush/PyDecode/docs/source/extensions.rst

 ==================

 Standard hypergraph search problems can also be solved by using linear programming, and constrained hypergraph search problems can be solved using integer linear programming.
-The notation used to describe constrained hypergraphs is based on this :ref:` conversion to linear program <intro_lp>`.

 PyDecode uses PuLP_ to generate these (integer) linear programs.